preemptive/ri-js-api/README.md

 3. Collect the user's opt-out preference manually, and pass it to the `RI.appStart()` function by using the `optIn` property of the `settings` object.
 You can set the value of the `optIn` property to a variable to access or function to call to retrieve a boolean indicating whether the user has explicitly opted in or out of data collection.
 If a boolean value is provided here (either opt-in or opt-out) it will override both the value of the `RI_sendDisabled` cookie and the user's Do Not Track preference.
 If the value is `null` or some other type, it will be ignored.

-# API plugin development

-The PreEmptive Analtyics API supports the creation of plugins that you can use to automatically add analytics to specific web applications, frameworks, or browser functions.
-While anyone can create and use their own API plugin, high-quality community plugins that submit pull requests and are accepted into the [preemptive/ri-js-plugins] project will also be hosted on PreEmptive's CDN (http://cdn.preemptive.com).

-API plugins are objects that are added as keys on the `RI.plugins` object.
-Your plugin object will contain parameterless functions that, if defined, will be run during the execution of the core RI API functions.
-Currently two functions are supported:

-* `start()` : Executed at the end of the `RI.appStart()` function, before the session start message is sent.
-This can be used to perform any setup before the API starts the RI session and begins sending messages - for example, to instrument functions of other JavaScript libraries, or to register event listeners.
-* `stop()` : Executed at the beginning of the `RI.appStop()` function, before the session stop message is sent.
-Use this if your plugin requires any cleanup or needs to take any actions before the RI session is stopped.

-A skeleton plugin might look something like the following:

-	(function() {
-		if ( RI && RI.plugins && !RI.plugins.samplePlugin) {
-			RI.plugins.samplePlugin = {
-				start: function() {
-					// Start actions
-				},
-				stop: function() {
-					// Stop actions
-				}
-			};
-		}
-	})();

 [Runtime Intelligence]: http://preemptive.com/products/runtime-intelligence/overview